HotDB-Community/hotdb-documents/docs/en/v2.5.6/visual-idc.md

 When the DR center is the current active center and the service port and the management port is connected normally, the master center can be removed and the DR center can run as a single IDC.
 Swap server.xml and update server.xml to single-node mode.

 -   Confirm again before removing the IDC.
-Click the \"confirm\" button to enter the process of removing the IDC, and click the \"Cancel\" button to return to the compute node cluster page.
+Click the "confirm" button to enter the process of removing the IDC, and click the "Cancel" button to return to the compute node cluster page.

 ![](assets/visual-idc/image48.png)

 -   During the process of removing the IDC, the dynamic loading will be performed twice to the current active center.
-If you click \"yes\", the task will be continued; if you click \"no\", the task will be cancelled, with a 3-second prompt \" task cancelled\".
+If you click "yes", the task will be continued; if you click "no", the task will be cancelled, with a 3-second prompt " task cancelled".

 ![](assets/visual-idc/image49.png)